laura-anker/-CSCI6212-proj3/README.md

     Purpose: To run the performance test on the graph_diameter function for various graph sizes.
     Process: Defines a set of test sizes for the number of vertices: ns = [5, 10, 15, 50, 100, 200].
 For each n, it generates a graph using generate_graph(n).
 It measures the time taken to run graph_diameter on a copy of the matrix.
 It prints the execution time for each input size n.
     Expected Output: The program will print the execution time for each test case, demonstrating the polynomial time complexity of the algorithm as the number of vertices n increases

+### Edge Cases
+The algorithm successfully manages edge cases critical to graph analysis: Disconnected Graphs are handled when calculating the final maximum diameter, ensuring the largest separation within the finite components is reported.
+The implementation also correctly supports paths containing Negative Edge Weights and properly processes Zero-Weight Cycles, maintaining the shortest path calculation throughout the matrix.